AndorraOfficial Name: Principality of Andorra

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Consulate General in Barcelona immediately.
 See our webpage for further information.

 - If you violate Andorra’s laws, even unknowingly, you may be expelled, arrested, or imprisoned.

 - Penalties for possessing, using, or trafficking in illegal drugs in Andorra are severe.
 You can expect long jail sentences and heavy fines.

 - Driving under the influence could land you immediately in jail.

-LGBTI RIGHTS: The LGBTI community in Andorra is not as visible or as politically organized as in neighboring countries.
-Andorran law prohibits discrimination against LGBTI persons.
+LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in Andorra.
+However, the LGBTI community in Andorra is not as visible or as politically organized as in neighboring countries.

 - Since 2014, Andorra allows for civil unions for same-sex couples.
-According to Andorran law 34/2014, the same-sex “civil union” is accorded all of the same benefits as a “marriage” and differs in name only.
+According to Andorran law 34/2014, a same-sex civil union is accorded all of the same benefits as a marriage and differs in name only.

 - Andorra recognizes same-sex marriages performed in other countries where it is legal as long as neither spouse is an Andorran citizen.
 If one or both spouses are Andorran, the same-sex marriage performed elsewhere would be recorded in Andorra’s Civil Registry as a “civil union.”

 Travelers Who Require Accessibility Assistance: Andorran law prohibits discrimination against persons with physical, sensory, intellectual, and mental disabilities in employment, education, access to health care, and the provision of other state services.

 - Persons with disabilities have easy access to public buildings.